Detroit Red Wings Logo

 Detroit Red Wings Logo History

-The Detroit Red Wings are one of the most loved teams in the NHL.
-Over its 90-year history, the franchise has enjoyed colossal success.
-The Detroit Red Wings hockey team started as Detroit Cougars, went through the Detroit Falcons era, and only received their current name.
-All this, of course, was reflected in the emblem.
-After each re-branding, she received a new visual incarnation.
-There are five individual graphic signs in the arsenal of the franchise, among which the only one differs.
-The other four are paired and are modifications of the basic symbols.
-It all started with the Old English “D.”
+The Detroit Red Wings are one of the NHL’s most beloved teams.
+Over its 90-year history, the team has achieved colossal success.
+The Detroit Red Wings hockey team started as the Detroit Cougars, went through the Detroit Falcons era, and got its current name.
+All of this, of course, was reflected in the emblem.
+After each rebranding, it received a new visual embodiment.
+The franchise’s arsenal includes five graphic symbols, among which only one differs.
+The other four pairs are modifications of basic symbols.
+It all started with the Old English letter “D.”

 What is Detroit Red Wings?